zandershah/notes/music140.md

 - Acceleration of rural-to-urban shift.
 - New form of music appears during the late 1800s.
 - Ragtime and Jazz.
-    - Urban stypes, incorporated into popular music.
+    - Urban styles, incorporated into popular music.
-- Centers close to the Mississipi river.
+- Centers close to the Mississippi river.

 ## Country (Rural) Blues
 > Blues is a broad term.
 - Wandering musicians.
 - Male vocalist, with acoustic guitar.
+    - Too dangerous for women at the time.
 - Plaintive vocal sound (lament).
 - Themes include: travel, economics, love.